overseegroup/panacea/README.md

 ## Notifiable Configuration

-In order for this package to know which number to send the message to, it will look for the `phone_number` attribute of the Notifiable model.
+In order for this package to know which number to send the message to, it will look for the `mobile_number` attribute of the Notifiable model.
 Add the following code to your Notifiable model:

 ```php